 Is there such a thing as a simple wildlife pond?

 I read The Urban Wildlife Gardener by Emma Hardy.
 It has good, sensible advice for ‘miniature ponds’, as well as other aspects of wildlife gardening suitable for middle-sized gardens.

 Emma has had a mini wildlife pond in an old galvanized washing tub for several years.
 It’s attracted various kinds of insects and toads.

 Like my oak barrel, her tub is high, too.
 She suggests placing stones or bricks inside, so that creatures can climb out.
 And to help them get in, arrange different levels of pots around the mini-pond container.

 Her advice also includes choosing a container that is ‘water-tight, frost-proof and clean.’

 Oh dear, that reminds me that I was told that oak barrels once used for whisky might still have chemicals that might leach into the water….I am beginning to think I should call this post ‘How Not To Make a Mini Wildlife Pond.’

 The basic points are:

 It was time to stop agonising over it and Just Do It.
-I found a trio of wildlife pond plants in a handy kidney-shaped tub.
+The local garden centre stocked a trio of wildlife pond plants in a handy kidney-shaped tub.